pulsar-edit/.github/POLICY.md

 We get a lot of them, and there's not always enough of us to review everything in a timely manner.
 But below are some general guidelines.

 * Prior to merging there should be a best effort to allow two approvals of a PR.
-* A Pull Request should not be merged right away unless there is aduquate reason to do so. (e.g. This PR fixes a serious bug in the application, and is of a rather small change.
+* A Pull Request should not be merged right away unless there is adequate reason to do so. (e.g. This PR fixes a serious bug in the application, and is of a rather small change.
 This PR fixes a security issue.)

 ## Donations